hermannm/hermannm.dev/content/companies/liflig.md

 live production system, and how to design such a system for robustness and observability, which really matters when the system is handling real money.

-In addition to my work with Tomra, I also contributed quite a bit to common libraries that we used across projects in Liflig (see the list below).
+In addition to my work at Tomra, I also contributed quite a bit to common libraries that we used across projects in Liflig (see the list below).
 This taught me about API design, how to build intuitive abstractions to reduce the risk of errors, and how to maintain backwards compatibility.